Strike Me Down with All of Your Hatred

 Anime and Manga

 - In Rurouni Kenshin, Jin-e is perfectly willing to die just to make Kenshin break his oath not to kill.
+It fails at the last moment, thanks to Kaoru, so Jin-e is Driven to Suicide instead.

 - In Monster, it turns out Johan did this to his sister Nina during the first episode, killing their foster parents and enticing Nina to shoot him.
 Obviously, she did.
 It eventually turns out he wants the protagonist Dr. Tenma (since he saved Johan and allowed him to continue being... who he is) to shoot and kill him to prove that human lives aren't equal.